plaiseek/better_dodo_master/README.md

 Use it wisely and don't be greedy.

 Read the 'Terms of Use' before not using this script, at your own risks.
+This script is intended exclusively for addict people to help them sleep.

  - Open the browser's console (Ctrl+Shift+K on Firefox)
  - Paste the code below